MarkusSprunck/directed_graph_generator/README.md

 # Directed Graph Generator

-This Spring Boot 2.1 application generates UML component diagrams from Excel Sheets.
+This Spring Boot Application generates UML component diagrams from Excel Sheets.
 The purpose is to get proper architectural description of an application landscape with minimal effort.

 Minimal Input Data